Sutherland wins Schwab Cup on 9th playoff hole

-PHOENIX (AP) — Kevin Sutherland made a 4-foot birdie putt on the ninth playoff hole to beat Paul Broadhurst on Monday in the Charles Schwab Cup Championship.
+PHOENIX (AP) — Kevin Sutherland and Paul Broadhurst fought darkness through six playoff holes on Sunday, neither able to make a putt to end the Charles Schwab Cup Championship.

+When they returned Monday morning, they faced a different challenge: the crisp desert air.

+Figuring the ball wouldn’t fly as far, Sutherland made the proper adjustment, hitting a 7-iron on the par-4 17th hole to 4 feet.

+Sutherland made the putt, ending the final PGA Tour Champions event of the year after nine playoff holes played over two days.

+“Obviously, it was a lot different weather.
+It was cool, not quite as warm as yesterday, so the ball wasn’t going as far,” Sutherland said.
+“It wasn’t as breezy obviously, but just the ball wasn’t going as far so those holes played quite a bit differently.
+Then I hit a 7-iron that I’ll remember a long time.”

-Sutherland and Broadhurst were forced to return to Phoenix Country Club to finish the final PGA Tour Champions event of the year after playing to a stalemate over six playoff holes in near darkness on Sunday.
+Sutherland and Broadhurst were forced to return to Phoenix Country Club to finish after playing to a stalemate over six playoff holes in near darkness on Sunday.
 They continued to match each other through two playoff holes on a chilly morning in the desert, the second with dueling birdies.

-Sutherland finally broke through on the ninth playoff hole, hitting his 163-yard approach shot from the fairway to 4 feet.
+Sutherland finally broke through on the ninth playoff hole, hitting his 163-yard approach shot close to the flag.
 He made the putt to win his fourth PGA Tour Champions title after Broadhurst got up-and-down for par from short of the green.

+“Kevin hit the shot on the ninth extra hole, he hit a great shot into a couple of feet,” Broadhurst said.
+“I thought I hit a good shot, but it just hung up in the cold breeze and came up a yard short.
+Another yard it might have been 10 feet.
+It was a good playoff.”

 Sutherland won at Phoenix Country Club to clinch the season title in 2017.
 His win this year was only for the tournament title.
 The season champion won’t be crowned until next year due to the coronavirus pandemic.